scikit-learn-contrib/hiclass/CONTRIBUTING.md

 pytest -v --flake8 --pydocstyle --cov=hiclass --cov-fail-under=90 --cov-report html
 ```

-Lastly, you can set up the git hooks scripts to check for formatting and linting errors:
+Lastly, you can set up the git hooks scripts to fix formatting errors locally during commits:

 ```
 pre-commit install
 ```

+If black is not executed locally, the CI/CD pipeline will fail.